Updated 15 June 2026

 Handling Counteroffers: The Data You Need

 If you are a valued employee, expect a counteroffer.
-According to a 2024 Robert Half survey, 57% of companies make counteroffers when employees resign.
+Most companies make counteroffers when valued employees resign.
 The question is whether you should accept one.

-is the average salary increase in a 2024 counteroffer (Glassdoor).
-This typically brings employees to market rate, which is what they should have been earning already.
+A counteroffer raise typically brings you to market rate, which is what you should have been earning already, rather than a genuine premium.

 When to consider: Only if your primary reason for leaving was compensation AND you genuinely enjoy the role, team, and company culture.
 If management, growth, or work-life balance were factors, a raise will not fix those.